Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Louisiana Tech's games this season have gone over 56.5 points four of five times.
+- Louisiana Tech and its opponents have gone over the current 56-point total in four of five games (80%) this season.

-- UTEP has combined with its opponents to score more than 56.5 points in one game this season.
+- UTEP and its opponents have combined to score more than 56 points in one game this season.

-- Saturday's over/under is 2.7 points lower than the two team's combined 59.2 points per game average.

-- The 55.4 combined points per game that these two squads have allowed this season are 1.1 fewer than the 56.5 total in this contest.
+- The two teams combine to average 59.2 points per game, 3.2 more than the over/under in this contest.

+- These two squads combine to allow 55.4 points per game, 0.6 fewer than this contest's over/under.

-- The average total in Bulldogs games this season is 62.0, 5.5 points above Saturday's total of 56.5.
+- The average total in Bulldogs games this season is 62, six points more than Saturday's over/under of 56.

 Louisiana Tech Stats and Trends

-- The Bulldogs have yet to cover the spread this season when favored by 6.5 points or more.

-- Louisiana Tech's games this year have gone over the total in four out of five opportunities (80%).
+- Louisiana Tech has gone over the point total in 80% of its opportunities this year (four times in five games with a set point total).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it scores more than 22.0 points.
+- When Louisiana Tech scores more than 22 points, it is 3-2 against the spread and 2-3 overall.

-- In games that Louisiana Tech picks up more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- When Louisiana Tech amasses more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.

-- The Bulldogs have seven giveaways this season, while the Miners have 10 takeaways .

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.